satyagraha/line_endings/README.md

 # line_endings

-Provides a report of line endings (and line ending anomalies) for a directory.
+Provides a report of line endings (and line ending anomalies) for a directory tree.

 The primary application of this project is when preparing an Eclipse project for publication on GitHub.
 There are a fair number of issues which can arise when mixed or inconsistent line endings occur